Blog | About | Contact | Submit Mod | Join Mod DB | Site Map | Media Kit | Desura | RSS

-We're starting a new small project which would be a fast, old-school style top-down shmup in the likes of Aero Fighters, Giga Wing, Espgaluda, R-Type Delta, Raiden, more recent Jamestown and mostly DoDonPachi.
+Psichodelya is a relatively small project - a game which would be a fast, old-school style top-down shmup (shoot-em-up).
+Our main influences are DoDonPachi, Ikaruga and ESPgaluda, others being Aero Fighters, Giga Wing, R-Type Delta, Raiden, and more recent Jamestown.

 Target platforms would be Windows, Mac & Linux.